opendr-eu/opendr/docs/reference/high-resolution-pose-estimation.md

 | HRPoseEstim - H+S      | 8.2                | 25.9           | 3.6              | 5.5             |
 | HRPoseEstim - Full     | 10.9               | 31.7           | 4.8              | 6.9             |

-As it is shown in the previous Table, OpenDR Lightweight OpenPose achieves higher FPS when it is resing the input image into 256 pixels.
+As it is shown in the previous tables, OpenDR Lightweight OpenPose achieves higher FPS when it is resizing the input image into 256 pixels.
 It is easier to process that image, but as it is shown in the next tables the method falls apart when it comes to accuracy and there are no detections.

 We have evaluated the effect of using different inference settings, namely: